Gibtt5555/Not-A-Bot/README.md

 # Not-A-Bot
 discord bot(NAB:Wait,I said I Not A Bot)

-Not A Bot (NAB) is a bot power by autocode.
+Not A Bot (NAB) is a discord bot power by autocode.

+Attention!
+This project is still under construction, please use other discord bots for now, thank you.